The Mother Road Route 66

 Route 66 at 100.
 America at 250.

-And I am stepping into my 60th year.
+And I have stepped into my 60th year.

 THE MISSION

-An American mixtape, stories woven together to hold onto what still connects us.
+An American mixtape, stories discovered, to hold onto what still connects us.

 THE LENS: "ANALOG SOUL IN A DIGITAL WORLD"

-I am a GENX mother of twins, and a 3rd generation portrait photographer.
+I am a GENX mother of twins, + a 3rd generation portrait photographer.

 THE VISUALS:

 Photography capturing the people who’ve kept the road alive, historic landmarks and scenic byways that define the American experience.
-Just beside the beaten path is where the truth lies, I’ll seek out these opportunities.
+Traveling off the beaten path, I feel, is where the gold lies.
+I’ll seek out these opportunities.

 THE SOUNDTRACK:

-Every road has a rhythm, and along Route 66 we’re listening for it, building a living American mixtape as we go.
+Every road has a rhythm, and along Route 66 I’ll be listening for it, building a living American mixtape as I go.

-We’ll collaborate with local musicians in every state to score the journey with music shaped by the road itself.
+I’ll collaborate with local musicians in each state to score the journey with music shaped by the road itself.

 WHY SARAH WATERS